Nahom-Hailegiorgis/Vision-Docs/README.md

 ---

 ### 🧪 Notes for Testers & Judges
-- Tap anywhere on the screen to trigger a scan.
+- Tap the scan obstacles button to trigger a scan.
 - The app detects objects and plays audio feedback depending on the height and distance.
 - Use headphones for best sound experience.